-As we have seen, modelling pseudo-dissipation as an exponentiated Ornstein-Uhlenbeck process, as done by Girimaji & Pope (1990) and discussed in section 2.1, or as a multifractal measure, like discussed in Borgas (1993) and considered by Schmitt (2003), who proposed in the context of
+As we have seen, modelling pseudo-dissipation as an exponentiated Ornstein-Uhlenbeck process, as done by Girimaji & Pope (1990) and discussed in § 2.1, or as a multifractal measure, as discussed in Borgas (1993) and considered by Schmitt (2003), who proposed in the context of multiplicative chaos a causal dynamics based on heuristics arguments that we defined rigorously in § 2.2, are very different matters.
+First of all, the first model is not consistent with the multifractal picture, which asks for (i) moments of φ to behave as power laws of the Reynolds number, and (ii) moments of φ{τ} to behave, in the asymptotic limit of infinite Reynolds number, as a power laws of the coarse-graining scale τ .
+We have seen that indeed the second model, based on the multiplicative chaos, results in such statistical behaviour.

 One may wonder whether these two different statistical behaviours could be tested against experiments and/or numerical simulations.
-Testing the behaviour of high order moments can be difficult since the different scalings are rather similar, and moreover, statistical convergence may be an issue.
+Testing the behaviour of high-order moments can be difficult since the different scalings are rather similar, and moreover, statistical convergence may be an issue.
 Instead, we could check the behaviour of the correlation function of the logarithm of pseudo-dissipation.
-Indeed, these two stochastic models have different predictions for the correlation of $\ln \varphi$ along trajectories.
-On the one hand, the model of Girimaji & Pope (1990) predicts that $\ln \varphi$ is an Ornstein-Uhlenbeck process and so $\mathbb{E}\left[\ln \varphi(t) \ln \varphi(t+\tau)\right]$ should decrease exponentially in time (over the integral time scale T).
-On the other hand, multifractal modelling asks for a logarithmic decrease over the time scale T. The analysis of Huang & Schmitt (2014), based on Lagrangian trajectories extracted from a numerical simulation among the highest Reynolds numbers available from modern computers (with Taylor based Reynolds number on the order of 400) shows that data, and more precisely the correlation function of $\ln \varphi$, are consistent both with exponential and logarithmic decreases.
+Indeed, these two stochastic models have different predictions for the correlation of $\log \varphi$ along trajectories.
+On the one hand, the model of Girimaji & Pope (1990) predicts that $\log \varphi$ is an Ornstein-Uhlenbeck process and so $\mathbb{E}[\log \varphi(t) \log \varphi(t+\tau)]$ should decrease exponentially in time (over the integral time scale T).
+On the other hand, multifractal modelling asks for a logarithmic decrease over the time scale T. The analysis of Huang & Schmitt (2014), based on Lagrangian trajectories extracted from a numerical simulation among the highest Reynolds numbers available from modern computers (with Taylor based Reynolds number of the order of 400) shows that data, and more precisely the correlation function of $\log \varphi$, are consistent both with exponential and logarithmic decreases.
 In other words, even at the highest accessible Reynolds numbers it is very difficult to make a distinction between the two models, both being able to reproduce in a quantitative way numerical data.
-In the following, we will prefer to work with the multifractal model, because (i) it has a proper behaviour in the asymptotic limit of infinite Reynolds numbers and (ii) the free parameter of the models, μ^l , which appears in both models (see (A5) for the first model, and directly in (2.9) for the second model) has a clear meaning only in a multifractal framework, where it is denominated the intermittency coefficient.
+In the following, we will prefer to work with the multifractal model, because (i) it has a proper behaviour in the asymptotic limit of infinite Reynolds numbers and (ii) the free parameter of the models, μ^{l} , which appears in both models (see (A9) for the first model, and directly in (2.9) for the second model) has a clear meaning only in a multifractal framework, where it is denominated the intermittency coefficient.

-3. Stochastic dynamics for the velocity gradient tensor with multifractal properties where V{ij} and D{ijkl} are respectively called the drift and diffusion term, and W is a tensorial white noise (i.e. uncorrelated in time and with independent elements).
-At a fixed time t, they are a priori causal functionals of the tensorial functions gradients $A(s){s \in (-\infty,t]}$ and the tensorial Wiener process $W(s){s \in (-\infty,t]}$.
-Following the approach of Girimaji & Pope (1990), we want to determine V{ij} and D{ijkl} in order to (i) include some of the crucial physics of the Navier-Stokes equations (1.2) that we are able to close in terms of A(t) and (ii) impose for the respective modelled pseudo-dissipation $\varphi = \operatorname{tr}(AA^{\top})$ the multifractal structure described in section 2.2.
+3. Stochastic dynamics for the velocity gradient tensor with multifractal properties where V{ij} and D{ijkl} are respectively called the drift and diffusion terms, and W{ij} are the components of a tensorial white noise W, i.e. uncorrelated in time and with independent elements (not to be confused with the scalar noise, denoted simply by a serifed letter W).
+At a fixed time t, they are a priori causal functionals of the tensorial functions $\mathbf{A}(s){s \in (-\infty,t]}$ and the tensorial Wiener process $\mathbf{W}(s){s \in (-\infty,t]}$.
+Following the approach of Girimaji & Pope (1990), we want to determine V{ij} and D{ijkl} in order to (i) include some of the crucial physics of the Navier-Stokes equations (1.2) that we are able to close in terms of $\mathbf{A}(t)$ and (ii) impose for the respective modelled pseudo-dissipation $\varphi = \text{tr}(\mathbf{A}\mathbf{A}^{\top})$ the multifractal structure described in § 2.2.